Elehuris Montero Preview, Player Props: Rockies vs. Rays

 Elehuris Montero At The Plate

-- Montero is batting .220 with nine doubles, two triples, five home runs and six walks.
+- Montero has nine doubles, two triples, five home runs and six walks while hitting .220.

-- He has hit a home run in 9.4% of his games this season, and 2.7% of his trips to the plate.
+- He has gone deep in 9.4% of his games this season, and 2.7% of his trips to the plate.

-- Montero has driven in a run in 18 games this season (34.0%), including five games with more than one RBI (9.4%).
+- Montero has had an RBI in 18 games this year (34.0%), including five multi-RBI outings (9.4%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.